giuntoli-group/init-project/README.md

 1. What is the expected end-to-end distance of a polymer chain with 100 beads?
 2. What is the end-to-end distance your measured?
 How does it compare to the scaling law that you've learnt about?
     - Explain the difference between the theoretical and the numerical values of $R_{ee}$

+A part of the interpretation includes the visualisation of the simulation trajectory.
+This is a file containing the positions and the velocities of particles.
+Checking your trajectories visually could give you some ideas on what might have gone wrong in the simulation.
+You can also generate nice images and videos!

+### Task 12: Read the tutotial document `ovito_tutorial.pdf` and visualise the trajectory of your simulation using OVITO.

 ## Part 6: Submitting your first simulation to the computer cluster